electron/cation/README.md

 <img width="836" alt="Screen Shot 2021-11-02 at 10 49 27 AM" src="https://user-images.githubusercontent.com/2036040/139824356-25a06c95-d976-422c-91cf-560876e295f4.png">

 If a PR has passed its minimum open time and has the requisite number of approvals with no outstanding requests for changes, the bot will then switch `api-review/requested 🗳` to `api-review/approved ✅`, and the PR is free to be merged.
 If outstanding change requests persist, then the group will initiate consensus-seeking procedures and ultimately choose to approve or decline the PR.
 If the decision is made to decline, the API WG chair will then comment on the PR with `API Declined` and the bot will update `api-review/requested 🗳` to `api-review/declined ❌`.

+## Deprecation Review

+The bot controls the deprecation review lifecycle on behalf of the [Releases Working Group](https://github.com/electron/governance/tree/main/wg-releases).

+Proper deprecation of APIs requires several changes: calling out the deprecation in the "Breaking Changes" doc, adding deprecation warnings to usage of the APIs, updating the docs to mark the APIs as deprecated, etc. Removing a deprecated API requires similar changes.

+Since it's easy for one of these changes to be missed in a code review, this bot provides a checklist to ensure nothing has been forgotten.
+When a PR is labeled with `deprecation-review/requested 📝` the bot will make a comment on the PR with a checklist of items that should be confirmed to follow deprecation policy.

+When deprecation review is requested, the bot also adds a GitHub Check on the PR.
+When all items on the checklist have been checked off (and any non-applicable items are removed) the check will be marked as completed.
+At that point the bot will update `deprecation-review/requested 📝` to `deprecation-review/complete ✅`.